ARCHIVES

 The basics are always important, regardless of where you are in your career as a physical therapist.
 As a student, I am just now beginning to realize how important it is to never forget the basics.
 This became particularly apparent to me after learning about joint arthrokinematics.

 As PTs, we are not able to open our patients’ joints when we want to see how they are moving through their available range of motion.
 Therefore, when it comes to the joints, it is critical that we understand all of this roll and glide nonsense.
 After all, rolls and glides are the basic motions that feed into more complicated movement patterns.
+Understanding the structure of joints and the principles of biomechanics is essential for grasping arthrokinematics, as they provide the foundation for analyzing joint mechanics and movement quality.

 Visualizing joint arthrokinematics